cstever0/comp_sci_431_cpu_scheduling/README.md

 # Comp-Sci 431 CPU Scheduling

+This is an assignment from my class Computer Science 431 - Introduction to Operating Systems.
+It is my own attempt to create an accurate representation of how different CPU Scheduling Algorithms handle the simultaneous execution of processes.

+My class and I created the function for Shortest Remaining Time Scheduling Algorithm together.
+I created my own interpretations of Shortest Job First and Round Robin Scheduling Algorithms.
+Each is located in its own .py file with the appropriate name.

+If you would like to run this code.
+Simply clone the repository and run the print_results.py with your preferred code runner.

 ## Section 1: Outputs

-This section includes the screenshots of the output from testing Shortest Remaining Time Scheduling Algorithm and Shortest Job First Scheduling Algorithm using the input provided by Figure 1.
-The output from testing Round Robin Scheduling Algorithm is using the input provided by Figure 2.
+This section includes the screenshots of the inputs and outputs from testing the algorithms.
+The Shortest Remaining Time and Shortest Job First Scheduling Algorithms use the inputs for processes shown in Figure 1.
+The Round Robin Scheduling Algorithm uses the inputs shown in Figure 2.

 ![image](resources/figure_1.PNG)